Most writers don’t know how to write prose that entangles a reader’s imagination and appeals to their senses.

 Many writers understand the importance of appealing to the five senses.
 I’ve just given you six senses that you need to appeal to.
 But wait, there’s more!

-Stress.
 Your reader has his or her own stresses and concerns, things that she worries about.
 But your characters have their own worries.
 As your reader begins to live through your fictive dream, she will take on the protagonist’s concerns.
+If you want to write better protagonists that are more relatable, but are unsure where to improve, read here.

 Now, can you see how your story can transport your reader into another time and place as you consciously use “appeals” to various senses?
 It really is pretty easy for an author to take control of a reader’s mind.
 Why?
 Because the reader is actually eager to give control.
 That’s why she’s reading in the first place.
 She gives you control of her imagination, and you as an author have promised to take her through a worthwhile fictive dream.